This guide explains how to export data from Insider One to Databricks using cloud object storage as the intermediary data layer.

 Access to an Insider One account with permissions to configure data exports

-Ability to configure Amazon S3 as an export destination
+Ability to configure Amazon S3 or Google Cloud Storage as an export destination

 An AWS account